Synthetixio/SIPs/content/sccp/sccp-293.md

 d) 122 bp to 125 bp in the fourth week

 - Skew scale can be changed by at most 10% per day (whether up or down) until it reaches the target specified in this SCCP.
-However, if the existing market is utilized by more than 90% of the prevailing open interest, then the skew scale parameter can be updated immediately
+However, if the existing market is utilized by more than 90% of the prevailing open interest (on both long and short sides), then the skew scale parameter can be updated immediately
 - `liquidationPremiumMultiplier` can only be changed upward by at most 25% of the prevailing configuration, once every week  until it reaches it's target.
 However it can be lowered immediately